captainzero93/security_harden_linux/README.md

 - The script offers both interactive and non-interactive modes.
 Use non-interactive mode with caution.

 ## Recent Updates and Fixes
+- Added optional system upgrade prompt
-- Added non-interactive mode for automated deployments
+- Implemented non-interactive mode for automated deployments
 - Enhanced logging functionality with a dedicated log file
 - Improved package installation process with options for interactive and non-interactive modes
 - Added more comprehensive audit rules